Best types of animation for your online courses

 - Enhance tactile hand-eye-mind connections that improve the ability to recall facts and retain learning

 There are various types of animation for educators to choose from.
 The most common types that are used for educational purposes are:

 - 3D Animation

 - Stop-motion animation

 Let’s start with your audience’s insights.
 You should design your course based on the behaviors and needs of online learners.
 Who are they?
 Are they K-12 students?
-Are they corporate employee?
-Each type of learners has their own tastes in animated videos.
+Are they corporate employees?
+Each type of learner has their own tastes in animated videos.
 By understanding their needs, you could create videos that not only attract their interest but also result in positive impression and learning outcomes.

-Animations for children and adolescence, you must think of those on Cartoon Network.
+First thing pops up in your mind when someone says using animation in eLearning courses for children and teenagers must be Cartoon Network or Disney Channels style.
 The idea is obviously fascinating considering how fun and beautiful it could be done.
 However, it might require a lot of time and effort as well as a stable fund to create such high quality.
-This is not impossible but it is unnecessary when you can produce motion graphics with same quality but less trouble.
+This is not impossible but it is unnecessary when you can produce motion graphics with the same quality but less trouble.
 However, there are two lessons in relation to styles we could learn from 2D Cartoon:

 - Vibrant color: Vibrant colors are more appealing and inspirational to school children.
 They release a happy vibe, making the lessons more fun and lively.